iamthetonyb/frontdesk-admin/kingcro_voice_ai_frontdesk_services/README.md

 # KingCRO Voice Service (Railway ready)

-Express/Node backend that stores visitor check‑ins from your AI concierge (Tixae, Vapi, etc.)
+Express/Node backend that stores visitor check‑ins from your AI concierge (VG, Vapi, etc.)
 and exposes a couple of helper endpoints.

 ## Endpoints